HoomanBahreini/MySQLConnectionManagerForNet/README.md

 The purpose of this project is to load balance requests among multiple hosts.

-Most DB Connectors works with multi-host connection string, for example if we refer to MySQL documentation, it explains that, we can add multiple hosts to connection string, for example:
+Most DB Connectors works with multi-host connection string.
+If we refer to MySQL documentation, it explains that, we can add multiple hosts to connection string, for example:

     Server=host1, host2, host3; Database=myDataBase; Uid=myUsername; Pwd=myPassword